Global Critical Issues

 Health

-Half of the world’s population are not receiving essential health services they need.
-They cannot afford healthcare.
-The coronavirus (COVID-19) pandemic has laid bare these deficiencies in healthcare around the world.
 How do we address issues such as the rise of noncommunicable diseases, increasing life expectancy, and threats like climate change and antimicrobial resistance?
-How will we make access to quality health care and health outcomes more equitable?
-We must be actively involved in promoting and protecting health worldwide.
+How can we ensure equitable opportunities for quality healthcare and health outcomes?
+We must be actively involved in promoting and protecting global health.

 Poverty